adixyaxo/adixyaxo/README.md

 🚀 Who Am I?

-AI/ML-focused Computer Science undergrad building systems at the intersection of intelligence, mathematics, and clean design.
+AI/ML-focused Computer Science Engineering undergrad building systems at the intersection of intelligence, mathematics, and clean design.

 I focus on creating software that is: